obiwanus/focus-zig/LOG.md

 - Search within buffer

 # DONE
++ Make viewport follow cursor with a smooth scrolling
+    + Draw text at non-sticky offsets
+    + Update scroll_wanted when cursor is outside the viewport
 + Reorganise code to avoid waiting on timeout
 + Make viewport scroll to scroll_wanted over time
     + Don't wait for events when there's animation to do